-Provide government subsidies to Local Highways Authorities, allowing them to offer "low carbon" discounts in tender processes.
+Provide government subsidies to Local Highway Authorities, allowing them to offer 'low carbon' discounts in tender processes.
 Alternatively, building on existing tax incentives like the reduced VAT on energy-saving materials and the super-deduction for energy-efficient investments, the government could further strengthen its support for sustainability by offering targeted VAT reliefs for suppliers and contractors that meet high sustainability standards in their operations and supply chain.

-Barriers addressed Impact Feasibility Level of intervention Possible actors Carbon not a part of standard award criteria Lack of incentives to decarbonise High Low Upstream Department for Transport, HM Treasury & Cabinet Office.
+Barriers addressed Impact Feasibility 苂 Level of intervention Possible actors Carbon not a part of standard award criteria Lack of incentives to decarbonise High Low Upstream Department for Transport, HM Treasury and Cabinet Office.

-Build a national network of "would-be innovators"
+Build a national network of 'would-be innovators'

-Establish a national network of innovators and risk-takers within Local Highways Authorities, where members can seek support, share advice, and exchange experiences on developing and implementing new initiatives.
-This network would also emphasise the positive identity of being a "risk-taker," making it rewarding to be seen as an entrepreneur, even when experiments don't always succeed.
+Establish a national network of innovators and risk-takers within Local Highway Authorities, where members can seek support, share advice and exchange experiences on developing and implementing new initiatives.
+This network would also emphasise the positive identity of being a 'risk-taker', making it rewarding to be seen as an entrepreneur, even when experiments don't always succeed.

-Barriers addressed Impact Feasibility Level of intervention Possible actors Entrenched ways of working Skills/knowledge gaps Low High Midstream ADEPT, Local Government Authority, professional bodies & Local Highways Authorities.
+Barriers addressed Impact Feasibility 苂 Level of intervention Possible actors Entrenched ways of working Skills/knowledge gaps Low High Midstream ADEPT, Local Government Authority, professional bodies and Local Highway Authorities.

-Build appetite for innovation by starting with lower-cost, lower-risk trials
+Build appetite for innovation by starting with lower-cost, lower risk trials

-Encourage the use of smaller-scale pilots to demonstrate the potential benefits of innovations and build confidence before moving on to larger implementations.
-Bring in credible experts to present tailored innovation pitches directly to each Local Highways Authority, assessing the unique needs of each council and pitching the most relevant and impactful innovations, providing guidance on how to implement trials effectively.
-This approach would help build trust, demonstrate the value of innovation, and ensure that Local Highways Authorities are equipped with the knowledge and confidence needed to trial new solutions.
+Encourage the use of smaller scale pilots to demonstrate the potential benefits of innovations and build confidence before moving on to larger implementations.\ Bring in credible experts to present tailored innovation pitches directly to each Local Highway Authority, assessing the unique needs of each council and pitching the most relevant and impactful innovations, providing guidance on how to implement trials effectively.
+This approach would help build trust, demonstrate the value of innovation and ensure that Local Highway Authorities are equipped with the knowledge and confidence needed to trial new solutions.

-Barriers addressed Impact Feasibility Level of intervention Possible actors Risk aversion Medium Medium Midstream ADEPT, professional bodies & Local Highways Authorities.
+Barriers addressed Impact Feasibility 苂 Level of intervention Possible actors Risk aversion Medium Medium Midstream ADEPT, professional bodies and Local Highway Authorities.

-Develop an innovative impact modelling tool
+Recommendations: solutions to consider Develop an innovative impact modelling tool

-Create a user-friendly modelling tool that allows Local Highways Authorities to input basic metrics and simulate the potential impacts of various innovative interventions.
-This tool would help visualise the carbon savings, cost reductions, and long-term benefits of adopting new approaches, providing concrete data to support decision-making.
+Create a user-friendly modelling tool that allows Local Highway Authorities to input basic metrics and simulate the potential impacts of various innovative interventions.
+This tool would help visualise the carbon savings, cost reductions, and long-term benefits of adopting new approaches, providing concrete data to support decision making.

-Barriers addressed Impact Feasibility Level of intervention Possible actors Risk aversionLack of incentives to decarbonise Medium- High Low Midstream ADEPT, professional bodies & Local Highways Authorities.
+Barriers addressed Impact Feasibility 於 Level of intervention Possible actors Risk aversion Lack of incentives to decarbonise Medium- High Low Midstream ADEPT, professional bodies and Local Highway Authorities.